-Off the Record have a programme of mental health workshop, activities and a dedicated support line on GCSE and A Level results day.
+Off the Record have a programme of activites and support.
+This includes a support phone line on Saturdays at 10am -1pm, online workshop events on Thursdays at 5pm and Keeping Connected on Tuesdays at 5pm.
 Visit Off the Record to find out more (external site).
-View their leaflet (DOCX 54.66KB).
-(PDF 616.97KB)

 Ashlea Stephens (Highly Specialist Speech and Language Therapist and Post 16 Lead for Cognus Therapies) interviews Luke Fox, an autistic adult with a language disorder from Sutton.
 Luke was shortlisted for a Sutton Community Award in the category of Outstanding Young Person in February 2021.
 Listen to the Podcast on the Cognus website (external link).

 Online Movie Club and other activities hosted by Springboard

 Springboard is hosting a range of weekly online activities for for SEND young people / adults aged 14-25.

 Transition to employment toolkit launched by Ambitious about Autism and the Autism Education Trust